 The Cartier Tank: It’s Inception

 Louis Cartier, the founder of the brand, invented the Cartier Tank in 1917.
 It is the brand’s most iconic model.
-The Tank’s name and design pays homage to the Renault FT-17, a British tank used during the first World War.
+The Tank’s name and design pays homage to the Renault FT-17, a French tank used during the first World War.
 The watch somehow manages to be both rectangular and square, borrowing lines from its namesake.
 The leather strap seamlessly integrates into the case, and Roman numerals grace the dial.
 Lastly, the crown features a single blue sapphire.

 Cartier gifted the Tank’s first prototype to U.S. General John Pershing in 1918.
 It may sound strange for a watch, particularly one as elegant as this, to derive its name from military equipment.
 However, the Renault held high regard as innovative.
 The Renault was the first tank to house its weapon in a fully-rotating turret.
 It was a small, but mighty design.